RMerl/asuswrt-merlin/README-merlin.txt

 tell the router to create the data file.
 Make sure you set "Create or reset data files" to "Yes".

-Also, Asuswrt-Merlin can track your traffic on a per device (IP) basis, allowing you to monitor traffic history of individual computers.
+Also, Asuswrt-Merlin can track the traffic generated by each individual IP on your network.
 This option is called IPTraffic.
 To enable this, you must first set a custom location to store your traffic database (see above).
 Once again, you must also tell it to create the new data file,